10 New Uses for Tin Cans

 2. Solar still

 Say you find yourself post-zombie apocalypse and you need some fresh drinking water.
-Well, a tin can might just be your new best friend, because you can build a solar still.
+Well, a tin can might just be your new best friend, because you can build a solar still to purify rainwater.

 3. Lampshades and more

-Tin cans, whether painted, left plain, or decorated in fresh paper, can make great lampshades, nightlights, and more.
-You can choose to leave the can whole (maybe you want to use a can with a vintage label as a hanging lamp over the table?) or you can pierce or cut it to create a decorative pattern.
+Tin cans, whether left plain, painted, or decorated in fresh paper, can make great lampshades, nightlights, and more.
+You may choose to leave the can whole (maybe you want to use a can with a vintage label as a hanging lamp over the table?) or you might pierce or cut it to create a decorative pattern.

 4. Yarn management